Richardaeld/google_translate_game/README.md

 + [W3C Validator](https://validator.w3.org/) - Used to identify errors in markup

 ## References, Ideas Code Used
++ [Arjun Khara](https://www.youtube.com/watch?v=OV8MVmtgmoY) - First discovered idea of rotating 3d object here
+    + Used idea of a single box to contain all moving objects and faces of a card or 3D object.
+    + Used idea's from his code to help understand how and were to place items like 'backface-visability' and 'transform-style' to create desired effect.
 + [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Invaluable source of information about JavaScript, HTML, and CSS
-    + Used a piece of code to allow background to travel entire length of page
+    + Used a piece of code to allow background to travel entire vertical length of page.
+    + The idea used was a container that rotates 180 degrees with the aid of 'backface-visability: hidden' and 'transform-style:preserve-3d'.
-    + Used code and idea to help with rotating the cards on the board
+    + Used code placement (ex where to place 'backface-visability') and ideas to help with rotating the cards on the board.
-    + Used to help understand how 'backface-visability: hidden' and "transform-style:preserve-3d" work together
+    + Used to help understand how 'backface-visability: hidden' and 'transform-style:preserve-3d' work together in desired effect.
-    + The idea used was a container that rotates 180 degrees with the aid of 'backface-visability: hidden' and "transform-style:preserve-3d"
++ [W3Schools](https://www.w3schools.com/) - A wonderful resource of element, attribute, and event selection for JavaScript
+    + Used code and idea's to help with rotating the cards on the game board.
 + [Stack Overflow](https://stackoverflow.com/) - Helped with understands importance of loops in JavaScript
 + [TestLodge](https://blog.testlodge.com/how-to-write-test-cases-for-software-with-sample/) - Used for test case examples
-+ [W3Schools](https://www.w3schools.com/) - A wonderful resource of element, attribute, and event selection for JavaScript
-    + Used code and idea's to help with rotating the cards on the game board
-+ [Bootstrap](https://getbootstrap.com/) - Framework used to help speed up development and add a better UX:
++ [Bootstrap](https://getbootstrap.com/) - Framework used to help speed up development and add a better UX
++ [maxnyla's deployment section from her readme](https://github.com/maxnyla/Pawsome) - the idea was using githubs literal deployment process in the readme's deployment section
 + [github](https://docs.github.com/en/enterprise/2.14/user/articles/configuring-a-publishing-source-for-github-pages) - Using the style and
 structure of githubs deployment information as the basis of the readme's deployment section
-+ [Arjun Khara](https://www.youtube.com/watch?v=OV8MVmtgmoY) - Use a single box to contain all moving objects and faces of a card or 3D object.
-    + Used idea's from his code to help understand how and were to place items like 'backface-visability' and 'transform-style' to create desired effect.
-+ [maxnyla's deployment section from her readme](https://github.com/maxnyla/Pawsome) - the idea was using githubs literal deployment process in the readme's deployment section

 # Technologies (langauges) used
 + HTML - Is the basic construction (foundation) of this webpage